Home » Sauces » Apricot BBQ Sauce

 We had baby back ribs on hand, so we made Apricot BBQ Ribs and they were absolutely amazing.
 Tender, juicy and so flavorful with the homemade sauce.

-Apricot BBQ Sauce is great for grilling ribs, pork chops, chicken and more.
+Apricot BBQ Sauce is a versatile sauce for grilling ribs, pork chops, chicken wings and more.
 It’s also a favorite dipping sauce.
 It’s so good that you’ll be eating it on everything.

 Jar of apricot bbq sauce with spoon resting on top